Luis Arraez Player Props: Marlins vs. Braves

 Luis Arraez At The Plate

-- Arraez has 39 hits and an OBP of .514 to go with a slugging percentage of .551.
-All three of those stats are best among Miami hitters this season.

-- He ranks first in batting average, first in on base percentage, and 23rd in slugging among qualified hitters in MLB action.
+- He ranks first in batting average, first in on base percentage, and 21st in slugging among the qualified hitters in MLB.

-- Arraez will look to extend his four-game hitting streak.
-He's batting .412 over the course of his last outings.
+- Arraez will look to extend his five-game hitting streak.
+He's batting .500 during his last games.

-- Arraez has reached base via a hit in 21 games this season (of 25 played), and had multiple hits in 12 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.